Why Some Believe in Christ and Others Do Not Believe

 Notice that a hardened heart is a stubborn one.
 It refuses to listen and believe.
 A hard heart is repeatedly stubborn.
 Then later in Exodus 8:15 and 22, we are told that Pharaoh hardened his heart again.
 As a result, God hardened his heart repeatedly (Exodus 4:21; 10:1, 20, 27; 14:17).
 Each time Pharaoh hardened his heart, his heart became progressively harder.
 Pharaoh had finally and ultimately rejected God, so God confirmed him in his hardness.

-The same principle occurs in Romans 1:22-24, 26, 28 in regards to sexual sins.
+The third example occurs in Romans 1:22-24, 26, 28 in regards to sexual sins.
 These verses reveal God will give those who finally and ultimately reject Him over to their sin.
 He removes the restraints that hindered them from committing sin – not prevented them from sinning, but just slowed them down from sinning.
 They had hardened hearts.
 Eventually, God just “lets go” and gives them over to their hard hearts.
 It is divine judgment.

 But by their transgression salvation has come to the Gentiles, to make them jealous.
 Romans 11:11 (NASB)